New Feature: State Machines

 – Behaviours: trigger custom C# behaviours when a state is reached or abandoned;

 Decisions are one of the three aspects you can control in a given state.
 Decisions were built to control what specific users are able to do when a specific entity reaches a specific state.

 In addition, decisions come with a comment field that can be added and made optional, or mandatory, with a single click.

 Transitions are the second aspect you can control within a State Machine.
-As their name implies, transitions represent the change of a state to another and allow you to decide how to evaluate if the transition is executed or not, using conditions.
+As their name implies, transitions represent the change of one state to another and allow you to decide how to evaluate if the transition is executed or not, using conditions.

 Evaluations can be based on existing “Decisions” or on custom C# code.